Teach your kids woodworking skills while they build this awesome chair! Perfect for the Cub Scout Webelos and Arrow of Light Build It adventure.

 Our local day camp does awesome Cub Scout woodworking building projects!
-Each rank does a different project, so if a boy comes all five years that he is eligible, he will have constructed five unique wood items.
+Each rank does a different project, so if a Scout comes all five years that they are eligible, they will have constructed five unique wood items.

 Here's a list of the projects by rank:

-Last week, I posted a picture on my Facebook page of some chairs that our Webelos 2s made at our day camp.
+A few years ago, I posted a picture on my Facebook page of some chairs that our Arrows of Light made at our day camp.
 It got an overwhelming response with several requests for the plans.
-I’ll share those below, so keep reading!
+I'll share those below, so keep reading!

 When you first look at this chair, you'll probably say, “that looks so uncomfortable!”
 But, you'll be in for a surprise–it's actually very comfortable.